delab-team/de-ui/src/components/header-title/Readme.md

 - `subtitle` (string): The subtitle or additional text displayed below the main title.
 - `variant` ('white' | 'black'): The visual style variant for the header.
 It can be 'white' for a light background or 'black' for a dark background.
 - `className` (string): Additional CSS class names to be applied to the header for custom styling.
-- `containerWidth` (number): The maximum width (in pixels) of the header container.
+- `containerWidth` (string): The maximum width of the header container.
 It controls the width of the entire header component.
+- `tgStyles` (Optional): An object that allows you to specify styles that are specifically tailored for rendering in Telegram.
+This object has the following properties:
+  - `header`: (Optional): React.CSSProperties - Styles for the header container.
+  - `title`:  (Optional): React.CSSProperties - Styles for the title text.
+  - `subtitle`: (Optional): React.CSSProperties - Styles for the subtitle text.

 ## Usage Example